 Make a Delicious Dinner with These Foods

 What could be more charming than a delicious dusk dinner cruise?
 The waves singing, the sun beaming on the water, and it is a moment for a steak supper and a bottle of your favorite drink.
 Simmer a crisped prime round beef steak in sesame oil, lime juice, and cloves.
 If you like to fish, prepare tuna stew, boiled trout, or any other simple seafood dish of your preference.
 Serve with vegetables and mashed potatoes.
 Garnish with parsley.
 Risotto is the ideal complement to shellfish.
 Rich and delicious, scented with champagne and Parmesan, and stuffed with butter for bite following a bite of delightful pleasure.
+If you want some extra, you could set up a romantic dinner table with quality tablecloth, polyester napkins, with candles at the center and a flower.

 Foods to Take on Boat